 \section{Extension to a degree-corrected SBM}

-Real-world networks often include a number of high degree ``hub'' nodes that have many connections \cite{Barabasi:Bonabau:2003}.
+Real-world networks often include a number of high degree ``hub'' nodes that have many connections \citep{Barabasi:Bonabau:2003}.
 To incorporate the degree heterogeneity within communities, the degree corrected stochastic block model (DCSBM) was proposed by \cite{Karrer:Newman:2011}.
 Specifically, this model assumes that $P(A_{ij}=1\mid z(i),z(j))=\omega_i\omega_j\theta_{z(i)z(j)}$, where $\mathbf{\omega}=(\omega_i)_{1\leq i \leq n}$ are a set of node degree parameters measuring the degree variation within blocks.
-For identifiability of the model, we need the constraint $\sum_i\omega_i\mathbf{1}\{z(i)=a\}=n_a$ for each community $1\leq a\leq k$.
+For identifiability of the model, the constraint $\sum_i\omega_i\mathbf{1}\{z(i)=a\}=n_a$ can be imposed for each community $1\leq a\leq k$.

-Similar to \cite{Karrer:Newman:2011}, we replace the Bernoulli random variables $A_{ij}$ by the Poisson random variable.
-As discussed in \cite{Zhao:Levina:Zhu:2012}, there is no practical difference in performance.
+As in \cite{Karrer:Newman:2011}, we replace the Bernoulli random variables $A_{ij}$ by the Poisson random variable.
+As discussed in \cite{Zhao:Levina:Zhu:2012}, there is no practical difference with respect to performance.
 The reason is that the Bernoulli distribution with a small mean is well approximated by the Poisson distribution.
-An advantage using Poisson distributions is that it will greatly simplify the calculations.
-Another advantage is that it will allow networks containing both multi-edges and self-edges.
+An advantage of using Poisson distributions is that it will greatly simplify the calculations.
+Another advantage is that it will allow networks to contain both multi-edges and self-edges.

 For any fixed $(\theta,\omega, z)$, the log-likelihood of observing the adjacency matrix $A$ under the degree corrected stochastic block model is

 where $d_i=\sum_{1\leq j\leq n}A_{ij}$.